 If there isn’t something already set up that may take your fancy, it is always worth speaking to the SU about it and you don’t need to wait until you arrive – they would be happy to hear from you.

 As well as the clubs and facilities offered on campus, Newport boasts facilities which include a tennis club, cycling club, rugby club, running club, swimming baths, climbing centre, local fitness/gyms.
 Lilleshall National Sports and Conferencing Centre is world famous as a premier sporting venue and located less than 4 miles from the campus.

-Yes.
+Yes, but they cannot come on campus and we suggest you don't bring them until you are fully settled in.
+The University cannot accept responsibility for helping you with any issues arising from bringing them.
 There is livery available at several locations nearby including a small family-run yard five minutes from campus, with all-year-round grazing and stabling offering DIY and part-livery options.
 For further details about this, and for information about other local yards, email firstname.lastname@example.org.

 You can apply for storage on campus by completing the gun storage application form.
 Applications should be made after your place at Harper Adams is confirmed.
 Please be aware that unless you receive written permission from the Students’ Union Director and University Head of Security, then you are not permitted to bring a firearm onto campus.
 Any students bringing unauthorised firearms onto campus will be reported to the police and removed from campus.